sivraamkrishnankv/Learning-RAG/README.md

 - Semantic search with top-k retrieval and distance metadata
 - Gemini-powered summarization grounded in retrieved context

+## ✨ Execution Method

+- Create a virtual env and download all requirements from `requirements.txt`
+- add pdfs or any other previously metnioned files to `data` folder
+- Run `app.py` file to initiate vector DB creation followed by query searching
+- make sure to add `.env` folder with valid gemini api key in the name of `GEMINI_API_KEY`
 ---

 **Made with ❤️ by SIV RAAM KRISHNAN.K.V**